Tasty Recipes for Fresh Turnips

 January 14, 2009

 So if you veggie garden on schedule here in Texas, you should be harvesting turnips right about now.
 I'd say most people my age would ask the question: "What the .... do yo do with TURNIPS?"
 Well, they're actually quite tasty, and super easy to grow here.
-Just sprinkle the seeds directly into the garden in fall and late winter (now), then the seedlings and then just leave 'em alone until they mature.
+Just sprinkle the seeds directly into the garden in fall and late winter (now), then the seedlings and then just leave them alone until they mature.
 Don't let the turnips get too big before you harvest them, the flavor is better when they are medium sized.

 You can make a "mash", as the British would say"...I like to combine potatoes and turnips together to make a mash.
-Boil your potatoes and turnips (seperately) to a mash appropriate softness.
+Boil your potatoes and turnips (separately) to a mash appropriate softness.
 Drain and mash or blend with some butter, fresh parsley, salt and pepper, a bit of cream and some horseradish.
 MMMM. yes horseradish, that you also grew in your garden and processed...and is sitting in it's jar in you fridge.

 OR, you can make these yummy Potato and Turnip cake's from her majesty Martha Stewart: